gabrielvelezmoro/task-manager/README.md

 ´npm i´
 ´npm run start:dev´

-This API refereces to an dev assetment using NEST and PrismaORM
+This API refereces to an dev assetment using NEST and PrismaORM that Im will continue the development and enhacement even after the presentation.